Russell Mael

-Russell Craig Mael (born October 5, 1948) is an American singer best known as the lead singer for the band Sparks which he formed in 1966 with his elder brother Ron Mael.
+Russell Craig Mael (born October 5, 1948) is an American singer best known as the lead vocalist for the pop and rock duo Sparks, which he formed in 1971 with his elder brother Ron Mael.
 Mael is known for his wide vocal range, in particular his far-reaching falsetto.
-He has a flamboyant and hyperactive stage presence which contrasts sharply with Ron Mael's inexpressive demeanour.
-The band released an album with British rock band Franz Ferdinand, as the supergroup FFS, titled FFS, released in 2015.
+He has a flamboyant and hyperactive stage presence which contrasts sharply with Ron Mael's impassive demeanour.
+The duo released an album with Scottish rock band Franz Ferdinand, as the supergroup FFS, titled FFS, released in 2015.
 The Mael brothers are the founders of Lil' Beethoven Records.

 Early life

 Russell Craig Mael was born on October 5, 1948, in Los Angeles, California.
-The Mael brothers grew up in Pacific Palisades – a relatively affluent suburb of Los Angeles – with their father Meyer, who was a graphic designer and caricaturist for the Hollywood Citizen-News, and their mother, Miriam (née Moskowitz), a librarian.
-Both Meyer and Miriam were the children of Jewish immigrants, Meyer of Austrian and Russian descent and Miriam Polish; despite this, a source affiliated with the brothers' 2021 documentary stated that they "weren't raised, nor do they identify as Jewish", and the documentary does not mention their Jewish heritage.
-Much of the Mael brother's inspiration came from their father taking them to the cinema as children, where they developed an interest in film, visual arts and narrative.
-Meyer died when Mael was 8.
+The Mael brothers grew up in Pacific Palisades – a relatively affluent beach neighborhood of Los Angeles – with their father Meyer, who was a graphic designer and caricaturist for the Hollywood Citizen-News, and their mother, Miriam (née Moskowitz), a librarian.
+Both Meyer and Miriam were the children of Jewish immigrants, Meyer of Austrian and Russian descent and Miriam Polish; despite this, a source affiliated with the brothers' 2021 documentary stated that they "weren't raised, nor do they identify as, Jewish", and the documentary does not mention their Jewish heritage.
+Even though he played soccer and lacrosse all throughout high school, much of his inspiration came from his father taking him to the cinema as a child, where he developed an interest in film, visual arts and narrative.
+Meyer died when Russell was 8.

 After graduating from Palisades High School, both brothers enrolled at UCLA; Ron began a course in cinema and graphic arts in 1963 while Russell studied theatre arts and filmmaking during 1966–1968.

 Sparks

 Mael is known for his wide vocal range, and his most notable vocal trait is a far-reaching falsetto.
 An NME review described Russell's vocal range as a "stratospheric blend of Marc Bolan and Tiny Tim".

-He has recorded 24 albums with his band, Sparks.
-The band has a cult following around the world and are best known for the song "This Town Ain't Big Enough for Both of Us", which reached No. 2 on the UK Singles Chart.
+He has recorded 26 studio albums with his duo, Sparks.
+The duo has a cult following around the world and are best known for the song "This Town Ain't Big Enough for Both of Us", which reached No. 2 on the UK singles chart.

-The pair appeared as themselves in the 1977 disaster film Rollercoaster, performing live.
+The pair appeared as themselves in the disaster-suspense film Rollercoaster (1977), performing live.
 They also appeared in episode 22 of season 6 of Gilmore Girls.
-Mael appeared in a cameo as a gallows singer in the 2018 Western Damsel, and both he and Ron appear as themselves in Annette, a musical film directed by Leos Carax that they wrote and composed.
+Mael appeared in a cameo as a gallows singer in the Western black comedy film Damsel (2018), and both he and Ron appear as themselves in Annette (2021), a musical romantic drama film directed by French director Leos Carax that they wrote and composed.